simsong/bulk_extractor/doc/ROADMAP_2.0.md

 Bulk Extractor 2.0.
-Planned Release: September 30, 2020
+Planned Release: January 1, 2022
 =========================================================

 This is the planning document for bulk_extractor version 2.0.